 “Those first three months were tough,” he said.
 “I was constantly fighting urges and cried myself to sleep many nights.”

 Some patients say it feels strange for them to have to lose weight before their surgery.
-But Dr. Keith Kim says this is important in making the surgery safer.
+But Dr. Birkedal says there are two reasons for this requirement.

 Despite his challenges, Orosco persevered.
 By the morning of his surgery, in December 2016, he weighed 555 pounds.
 He was ready.

-Although the smaller stomach does help people eat less, there are much more complex metabolic changes that occur after the sleeve gastrectomy that also help to drive the weight loss.
+The idea is that a smaller stomach gets full much more quickly, leading the person to stop eating.
 Like any surgery, a sleeve gastrectomy can have risks, like infection or blood clots.

 A sleeve gastrectomy may be an option if one of the following is true: